Russian attacks kill at least 7 in Ukraine as talks on peace plan continue

 In a subsequent attack wave, four people were killed and three were injured in a strike on a nonresidential building in Kyiv’s western Sviatoshynyi district, according to the head of Kyiv city administration, Tymur Tkachenko.

-Neighboring Romania and Moldova reported that a handful of drones violated their airspace.
+Neighboring Romania and Moldova reported that a handful of drones violated their airspace, with one each landing on the two countries' soil.

 Strikes hit energy infrastructure